 MCR—Credit for course completed satisfactorily.

 MNCR—No credit for course not completed satisfactorily.
 Inadequate familiarity with the content of the course or excessive absence may result in an MNCR grade.

 Students may take a given physical education class only once for credit.
 Students are encouraged to enroll in physical education classes after they complete the PE requirement to support their own individual fitness and wellness.

 The College requires eight PE credits.
 Semester classes are worth four credits; term classes are worth two.
-Students may also earn PE credit for varsity athletics (8 credits per sport per year), certain recreation programs (max 2-4 credits), and pre-approved, instructional independent programs (max 4 credits).
-Due to the coronavirus crisis, students may earn credit ONLY for PE classes during 2020-21.
+Students may also earn PE credit for varsity athletics, club sports and pre-approved instructional independent study.

 Yes, No, and No. Your PE courses will appear in your academic history in Workday, along side your academic classes.
 But the only PE-related information that will appear in your degree audit or on your transcript is an indication that you fulfilled the PE graduation requirement.

 Visit the Registrar's Page for registration dates and times.

 To join or drop class during the PE add/drop period, use the registration and drop buttons in Workday.
 If no seats are available when you attempt to register, you will be added to the Workday waitlist.
 If a seat becomes available, Workday will offer you a seat.
 After the drop deadline, you may use the withdraw button in Workday to withdraw from the course.

 You will find course descriptions and scheduling information for PE classes in the course browser.